 From the point of view of prices, shared accommodation is usually the cheapest option.
 In The Core Hosting, shared hosting plans vary from $ 3.99 to $ 9.99 per month, depending on the features and billing cycle you choose.

-VPS hosting packages include more premium features, such as increased performance and customizations for online business.
+VPS hosting packages include more premium features, such as increased performance and customization for online business.
 The Core Hosting’s VPS hosting plans start at $ 13 to $ 110 a month, offering a range of four options with different storage and RAM allocations.
 Determine your ideal price and the features you need to determine the level of service required by your website.

 Difference No. 5: Managed Services